MaxGrtz/ann_w_tf/README.md

 ### 2.3 Data Acquisition
 The first thing to mention is that we restricted ourselves to S&P500 companies.
-The S&P500 is an American stock market index based on the market capitalization of 500 large companies (listed either on the NYSE or the NASDAQ stock exchanges), intended to represent the US economy or more specificly the state of the US stock market.
+The S&P500 is an American stock market index based on the market capitalization of 500 large companies (listed either on the NYSE or the NASDAQ stock exchanges), intended to represent the US economy or more specifically the state of the US stock market.
 Since we decided not to restrict ourselves to predictions based on price development alone, we had to decide on useful features to improve the predictive capacities of our network.

 We categorized all data in this context into 4 different types: